Tracardi/tracardi-api/docs/flow/actions/livechat_widget_action.md

 ## Form

 * License - Copy from LiveChat system
 * Tracardi API - this is the URL to Tracardi API.
-When you log-in to Tracardi you must provide Api URL.
+When you log in to Tracardi you must provide Api URL.
 It can always be found in the upper right corner of Tracardi GUI (Go to Inbound Traffic to see it).